 This upgrade:

-- saves energy from passive dimming via motion sensors.
+- saves energy by passive dimming.

 - gives us better visibility and control of streetlights (i.e. notification of outages and pole collisions) so we can fix any damage and get the power back on faster.